INIT: Initialization Page

 - When entered, the page title changes to INIT FUEL PREDICTION.

 Block fuel is the total fuel required for the flight and is the sum of the Taxi fuel, the Trip fuel, the Contingency fuel, the Alternate fuel, the Final Reserve fuel, the Additional fuel and any Extra fuel carried.

 It is usually provided in the SimBrief flight plan.

 - Starts a fuel computation by the FMGC based on the current hypothesis and zero (0) extra.

 - When selected, FUEL PLANNING becomes green, and the BLOCK field is dashed during FMGC computation.
-Page title is changed to INIT FUEL PLANNING, and the FUEL PLANNING prompt is replaces by BLOCK CONFIRM*, once the block fuel is computed by the FMGC.
+The page title is changed to INIT FUEL PLANNING, and the FUEL PLANNING prompt is replaced by BLOCK CONFIRM*, once the block fuel is computed by the FMGC.

 - Computation automatically restarts if parameters used to compute the prediction are modified before confirmation.